dart-archive/www.dartlang.org/src/site/docs/tutorials/forms/index.markdown

 * Use forms to gather data from a user.
 * Put input fields in your forms for individual data items.
-* Use Web UI two-way binding to keep the form data in sync with the Dart code.
+* Use Polymer two-way binding to keep the form data in sync with the Dart code.
 * Send data declaratively (action and method attributes on the form)
 * ... or programmatically (overriding the default behavior of the submit button with Dart code)